Guide to Education IRAs

 Tax-free for Qualified Expenses

-While contributions are not deductible, assets in an education IRA are considered tax-advantaged, which means you do not pay any capital gains or income tax over time on the money within the account.
+While contributions are not deductible, assets in an ESA are considered tax-advantaged.
+You do not pay any taxes on any interest and earnings that accrue in the account over time.
 And as long as you withdraw the money for qualified education expenses, you won’t pay any taxes on the withdrawals either.
-Nonqualified withdrawals, however, are subject to taxes and a 10% tax penalty.
+Nonqualified withdrawals, however, are subject to taxes and a 10% penalty.

 Withdrawals for qualified education expenses are tax-free Limited to $2,000 in contributions per year

-Can be used for educational expenses from kindergarten through college Can’t contribute after the beneficiary reaches age 18*
+Can be used for educational expenses from kindergarten through college/graduate school Can’t contribute after the beneficiary reaches age 18*

-Beneficiary of an ESA can be changed to a family member of the original beneficiary Must distribute all funds before the beneficiary turns 30*
+Certain transfers of an ESA to a different family member are permitted.
+You generally must distribute all funds before the beneficiary turns 30.

 Alternatives to Education IRAs